jhn322/yaml-url-checker/README.md

 # YAML URL Checker

 This script scans YAML configuration files in a specified directory (intended for Kometa config files but can be used for anything else) for Trakt and Letterboxd list URLs and checks if they are accessible (return a 2xx status code).
-It logs results, prints a summary to the console, and optionally sends a summary of dead links to a Discord webhook.
+It logs results with proper rotation, prints a summary to the console, and optionally sends a summary of dead links to a Discord webhook.

 ## Features